Thompson Sampling for Combinatorial Semi-Bandits: Combinatorial Thompson Sampling

-The constant term has an exponential dependency on $k^*$.
-This is because we need all the $k^*$ base arms in the best super arm to have samples close to their means to make sure that it is the best super arm in sampling.
-In contrast, for the top-$k$ MAB of \cite{komiyama2015optimal}, there is no such exponential dependency, because they only compare one base arm at a time (this can also be seen in our matroid Bandit analysis).
-When dealing with the general actions, the regret result of~\cite{Gopalan2014Thompson} also contains an exponentially large constant term without a close form, which is likely to be much larger than ours.
+The term related to $\varepsilon$ in Eq. \eqref{E1-6} is to handle continuous Beta prior --- since we will never be able to sample a $\theta_i(t)$ to be exactly the true value $\mu_i$, we need to consider the $\varepsilon$ neighborhood of $\mu_i$.
+This $\varepsilon$ term is common in most Thompson sampling analysis.
+The exponential dependency on $k^*$ is because we need all the $k^*$ base arms in the best super arm $S^*$ to have samples close to their means to make sure that it is the best super arm in sampling.
+In contrast, for the top-$k$ MAB of \cite{komiyama2015optimal}, there is no such exponential dependency, because they only compare one base arm at a time (this can also be seen in our matroid bandit analysis).
+When dealing with the general actions, the regret result of \cite{GMM14} also contains an exponentially large constant term without a close form, which is likely to be much larger than ours.
 In Section~\ref{sec:exponentialconstant}, we show that this exponential constant is unavoidable for the general CTS.